 Best Overall: Breville Barista Express

 Customers and critics alike consider Breville’s Barista Express one of the finest espresso machines on the market.
-The item has thousands of five-star reviews with reviewers consistently praising its customizable settings, beautiful design, and rich espresso.
-Although the price is quite high, considering the overall quality of this piece, the price is quite reasonable.
-"For the quality of espresso produced with this machine, it’s an excellent option for those who have a keen interest in espresso but are unwilling to spend thousands of dollars," enthused our reviewer.
+The item has thousands of five-star reviews with users consistently praising its customizable settings, beautiful design, and rich espresso.
+Although the price appears quite high, it's fairly reasonable when compared to other products, especially considering the overall quality of this piece.
+"For the quality of espresso produced with this machine, it’s an excellent option for those who have a keen interest in espresso but are unwilling to spend thousands of dollars," our reviewer wrote.

 Of course, the high-end cost comes with high-end features: a built-in burr grinder, digital temperature control, and a sensor for when it’s time to clean the machine.
 You can purchase the product in three bold colors—stainless steel, cranberry red, and black sesame—and easily find it in-store and online at your preferred retailer.

 When searching for espresso machines, you’ll notice they are often divided into three categories: semi-automatic, fully automatic, and super-automatic.
 All that this shows is how hands-on the brewing process will be.
 Semi-automatic machines, for example, are the most hands-on, requiring users to load the coffee grounds themselves and, most importantly, control how long the espresso shot is pulled.
 You'll likely want a dependable coffee grinder as well.
 This process is more laborious, yes, but semi-automatic machines are the most popular variety for household use.